Nilajah/Portfolio/README.md

-# Data-Analysis-Portfolio
+# Portfolio
-This portfolio is to display my data analysis work.
+This portfolio is to display my work in data analysis and database.